ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 privacy goals of the architecture, and the goals and requirements of the redemption and issuance protocols.
-Deployment variations for the Origin, Issuer, and Attester in this architecture, including considerations for implements these entities, are further discussed in {{deployment}}.
+Deployment variations for the Origin, Issuer, and Attester in this architecture, including considerations for implementing these entities, are further discussed in {{deployment}}.

 ## Overview